Is Your Dog or Cat Missing?

 Many volunteer and even professional lost pet recovery specialists (a.k.a. pet detectives) have minimal knowledge and training in both domestic and wild animal behavior.
 Danielle Robertson has a B.A. in Wildlife Ecology and has worked as a wildlife biologist, environmental consultant, and veterinary assistant.
 She became certified as a Missing Animal Response Technician through Missing Pet Partnership in 2008, and she continues to study dog and cat behavior through seminars and the scientific literature.

-Lost Pet Research and Recovery is a lost pet search and recovery business that provides both phone consultations and on-site assistance for missing pets.
-Lost pet phone consultations are available in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
-Outside of the United States, phone consultations are only available via Skype.
+Lost Pet Research and Recovery is a lost pet search and recovery business that provides online resources, consultations and on-site assistance for missing pets.
+Lost pet consultations are available in Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.
+Outside of the United States, phone consultations are only available via web-conference.

 Disclaimer: Danielle Robertson, owner of Lost Pet Research & Recovery, is not a licensed private investigator (as defined in M.G.L.
 Chapter 147 Section 22) although she may be referred to as a “pet detective.”
 As such, she does not provide investigative services and Client is advised to hire a licensed private investigator if they require these services such as if you suspect that your pet has been stolen.
 Danielle provides education on lost pet behavior, physical searches similar to search and rescue operations, and assistance with capture of loose pets.